 No manufacturer or equipment operator wants to have leaks.
-But for pharmaceutical processing equipment, leaks are particularly unwanted.
-Leaks open up the possibility of contamination, and mixing shell-side fluids with tube-side fluids could lead to corrosion or other chemical reactions that weaken the equipment’s integrity.
+But for pharmaceutical processing equipment, leaks are particularly troublesome.
+Leaks create the possibility of product contamination, as well as corrosion or other chemical reactions that may occur when process and utility fluids mix.

-One way to reduce the chances of leaks is to have a fully welded tubesheet.
+One way to reduce the risk of leaks is with a fully welded tubesheet.
 Another method to minimize the risk of leaks – or at least the negative impacts of them – is to design an external leak path to prevent any possible leakage from interacting with the fluid on the opposite side of the exchanger.

-Shell and tube heat exchangers constructed with double tube sheets are often designed to drain any leakage away from the exchanger and into a collection vessel to minimize the chances of cross-contamination.
+Shell and tube heat exchangers constructed with double tubesheets are designed to drain any leakage away from the exchanger to minimize the chances of cross-contamination.
 At the same time, the operator is alerted to the problem so he or she can address it promptly.

 Equipment used to create any product should not pose any risk of contamination.
 However, avoiding contamination means different things for different industries, processes and products.